 - The Faculty of Medicine and Health continues to deliver world class research.
 On average, over 85 per cent of our research was rated as ‘world-leading’ or ‘internationally excellent’ according to a major Government analysis released today.

 The quality and impact of research carried out across all faculties at the University has improved dramatically over the last six years.

-The results show that more than 82 per cent of UEA research is now classified as either ‘world-leading’ or ‘internationally excellent’ - compared with 50 per cent in 2008.
+The results show that more than 82 per cent of UEA research is now classified as either ‘world-leading’ or ‘internationally excellent’ - compared with 50 per cent in 2008 (Research Excellence Framework (REF) 2014).
 This confirms UEA’s position as a premier research institution across the arts, sciences, health and social sciences, making a substantial impact on the global challenges facing society.

 REF is a periodic national exercise by the Higher Education Funding Council for England (HEFCE) to assess the quality and impact of research at UK universities.
 The results are used to allocate around £2 billion of research funding to universities each year.

 Research was submitted to REF2014 under 36 separate areas of study, or Units of Assessment, and eight UEA subjects have made the UK top 10.

 This is the first time that the ‘impact’ of university research on economic growth, health and social well-being, and improved quality of life has been assessed alongside overall quality.

 Julian Study Centre UEA